How to Make Egg Salad Without Mayonnaise

 Mashed avocados are another ideal choice, as they have the same quiet appeal of eggs and play nicely with the smoothness of the yolks and the chunkiness of the egg whites.
 An olive tapenade or chimichurri would also do the trick, keeping the eggs together while also providing a radically different, delicious twist—thin either out with olive oil so they add flavor without overwhelming the egg salad and losing the essential egginess.

 Who Needs Dairy?
-Go Vinaigrette Instead
+Go with a Vinaigrette Instead

-A good vinaigrette is a ideal option for those wishing to go dairy and mayo-free with their egg salad -- or for those just looking to mix things up!
+A good vinaigrette is an ideal option for those wishing to go dairy and mayo-free with their egg salad—or for those just looking to mix things up!
 Olive oil is a natural choice for a vinaigrette but try using hazelnut or walnut oils which both impart a mild sweetness but are not so strongly flavored to detract from other ingredients.
 Experiment with different vinegars and condiments such as mustard or horseradish cream to establish your preferred egg salad vinaigrette.
 Let citrus juice step in for the vinegar or add a splash to brighten the dressing.
 Another test kitchen trick is to grate some yolk into the vinaigrette for an eggy boost in flavor and a richness in texture.